6th grade personification and hyperbole worksheets

 Write each phrase from the bank under Personification or Hyperbole.

-Columns: Personification and Hyperbole. "the moon peeked through clouds" belongs under personification; "I nearly starved waiting for lunch" belongs under hyperbole.
+Columns: Personification and Hyperbole. "the city never sleeps" belongs under personification; "I laughed my head off" belongs under hyperbole.

 What's on each sheet